Dexmethylphenidate: Interactions

+Studies examining CYP2B6 show that induction by agents such as carbamazepine produces a marked reduction in circulating methylphenidate concentrations, whereas inhibition—including reports involving turmeric constituents—results in elevated plasma levels and a prolonged duration of action.
+CYP2E1 has been shown to catalyse α-hydroxylation of the methylphenidate ester side chain, a reaction that promotes its spontaneous degradation to ritalinic acid; inhibition of this isoenzyme, most notably by alcohol, correspondingly increases methylphenidate exposure.
+CYP3A4 also plays a clinically relevant role, particularly in the presence of ethanol, wherein it mediates the transesterification of methylphenidate to ethylphenidate, an active metabolite.
+Induction of CYP3A4, including observations associated with glucose-stimulated pathways, increases metabolic flux through this route and can alter drug levels while shortening the duration of effect.

+Taken together, these findings indicate that the classical view of methylphenidate metabolism as governed solely by CES1 is incomplete.
+A multi-enzyme model better accounts for observed clinical pharmacokinetics and drug–drug interactions, with CYP2B6 serving as a major clearance pathway, CYP2E1 generating ritalinic acid through α-hydroxylation, and CYP3A4 producing ethylphenidate in ethanol-containing conditions.

 Pharmacology

+Pharmacokinetics

 Dexmethylphenidate has a 4–6 hour duration of effect.
 A long-acting formulation, Focalin XR, which spans 12 hours is also available and has been shown to be as effective as DL (dextro-, levo-)-TMP (threo-methylphenidate) XR (extended release) (Concerta, Ritalin LA), with flexible dosing and good tolerability.
 It has also been demonstrated to reduce ADHD symptoms in both children and adults. d-MPH has a similar side-effect profile to MPH and can be administered without regard to food intake.

 CTx-1301 is an experimental medication that is an extended-release formulation of dexmethylphenidate that has a half life more than an hour longer than extended-release dexmethylphenidate (d-MPH-ER).
 It is under development for ADHD.